We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Looking towards the future

-Surgery was successful and I’m currently cancer free.
+Surgery was successful and I’m currently cancer-free.
 I’m due to start six rounds of chemotherapy soon to mop up anything they may have missed during surgery.
 I haven’t come to terms yet with losing my hair – it’s not something you go through every day!
 It’s very hard adjusting to having a stoma too, but this will be reversible.

 I know there’s more of my journey to go.
-The doctors in hospital have called me the overachiever as nothing will stop me from doing anything.
+The doctors in the hospital have called me the overachiever as nothing will stop me from doing anything.

 It means the world to me that more people are aware of this.
 I thought I was aware of the symptoms, but I never thought it could happen to someone as young as me.
-There’s good days and bad days, but we have to stick together.
+There are good days and bad days, but we have to stick together.
 I just want to get back to climbing mountains again!"

 Walk in Her Name